rajjan/rajjan.github.io/README.md

 # Read Me

 Personal website and blog of Rajjan Jeyaram Sangiah.
-Powered by Jekyll using the **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** theme.

 Please feel free to fork/reuse the code.